captain-majid/CoachAI/README.md

 - During team replays showing JIT if playerX allied with playerY, and if playerY also did the same.
 - Automatic highlighting of idle workers.
 - Recording the max number of idle workers of each player, and when that happened.
-- The screen will automatically move to where a Nuclear launch, Comsat scan or Storm is positioned.
+- The screen will automatically move to where a Nuclear launch is positioned (Comsat scan or Storm autoMove is disabled by default).
 - An intuitive/easier way to toggle vision of the selected player (and his allies) by pressing F7 (SC:R requires that you blind ALL other players individually to get the vision of 1 player which is not smart, here we just need to select a player/or 1 of his allies to see the required vision).
 - Displaying live score of produced/killed/lost units/buildings, to get the current state of players, this is about unit/building control (more close to micro, same as the score screen you see at the end of game/replay).